wsoyinka/kubernetes-the-hard-way/docs/08-bootstrapping-kubernetes-controllers.md

   root@server:~/
 ```

-The commands in this lab must be run on the controller instance: `server`.
+The commands in the following sections of this lab must be run on the `server` machine.
 Login to the controller instance using the `ssh` command.
 Example:

 ```bash
 ssh root@server